-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-No It is not standard for leases in Venezuela to contain a tenant's covenant to comply with all legal obligations or statutory requirements.
+It is not standard for leases in Venezuela to contain a tenant's covenant to comply with all legal obligations or statutory requirements.

 However, tenants would have to comply with any mandatory regulations or governmental legislation which come into force.

 Although the lease laws do not provide for eviction in the event of non-compliance with health or public health standards, a landlord may require the termination of the lease or even compensation for damages if the tenant fails to comply with emergency public health standards.

-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 The landlord may have to pay in residential and office leases.
-While costs may be recoverable from the tenant in retail leases.
-3 If the tenant cannot use its property, does it have to continue paying rent?
+While costs may be recoverable from the tenant in retail leases

+If the tenant cannot use its property, does it have to continue paying rent?

 No, the tenant may not have to continue to pay, but this depends on the terms of the lease.
 It is common for commercial and office leases to contain a rent suspension clause, entitling the tenant to cease payment of rent when the premises are damaged, destroyed or inaccessible.
-4 Is it common for leases to contain a tenant's keep-open covenant?

 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?

-No It is not common for commercial leases to contain a keep-open covenant.
+It is not common for commercial leases to contain a keep-open covenant.

 However, more recently a keep-open covenant is being included in leases in shopping centers.

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-No, probably not.
-However, the lease agreement can be terminated if performance has become impossible for a reason that cannot be attributed to the parties, such as government measures due to COVID-19.
-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+Could the parties claim that COVID-19 is a force No, probably not.
+5 majeure event which excuses the parties from However, the lease agreement can be terminated if performance has become impossible for a reason performing the lease obligations? that cannot be attributed to the parties, such as government measures due to COVID-19.
+6 Could the parties argue that the lease contract is Yes, possibly. frustrated by COVID-19?
 Under the Venezuelan Civil Code, the lease agreement can be terminated if performance has become impossible for a reason that cannot be attributed to the parties.
 Furthermore, Courts have recognized the right to terminate the contract if performance of parties' obligations have become excessively cumbersome from an economic standpoint because of an extraordinary and unforeseeable event.
-7 Do landlords and tenants commonly obtain business interruption insurance?
-No Business interruption insurance is not usually required as part of the standard insurance provisions in a lease.
+Do landlords and tenants commonly obtain No business interruption insurance?
+Business interruption insurance is not usually required as part of the standard insurance provisions in a lease.